the-mac/AndroidJniHelpers/README.md

 ```bash
 Click "Import Gradle Project" option
 ```
-* Add AndroidJniHelpers to your project (you could name its module library)
+* Paste path to AndroidJniHelpers library project
 ```bash
 Paste "path/to/your/project/AndroidJniHelpers" folder into Source directory
 ```
-* Name New Module:
+* Name New Module (you could name its module library):
 ```bash
 By default the existing name should be library ":library", but can be updated
 ```